A-00768

 Plain Language

-Deployers must conduct at least annual reviews of each deployed high-risk AI decision system to verify it is not causing algorithmic discrimination.
-This is a separate, ongoing operational obligation distinct from the pre-deployment impact assessment — it requires affirmative verification that the live system is not producing discriminatory outcomes.
-Reviews may be conducted by the deployer or a contracted third party.
-The obligation may be shifted to the developer by contract under § 1552(7).
+Deployers must conduct at least annual reviews of each deployed high-risk AI decision system to affirmatively verify it is not causing algorithmic discrimination.
+This is a distinct obligation from the impact assessment — it focuses on operational performance monitoring rather than forward-looking risk assessment.
+Reviews may be performed by the deployer directly or by a contracted third party.
+The § 1552(7) developer-assumption exemption may apply.

 Statutory Text